Kuzziv/PokemonLib/PokemonGameLib.Tests/README.md

    dotnet test
    ```

-   This will run all tests in the `PokemonGameLib.Tests` project and display the results in the terminal.
+   This will execute all tests in the `PokemonGameLib.Tests` project and display the results in the terminal.

 ## Adding New Tests